BBC Mundo: History

-"The next stage were years of consolidation, editorial growth and creative experimentation.
-This culminated with the combined World Service language websites winning a 2007 Webby Award, and BBC Mundo winning the prestigious Ortega y Gasset Online Journalism award in 2007", says Zapata.

-However, less than a month after winning the award, a major budget cut across the World Service was announced.
-As a result, BBC Mundo radio broadcasts were reduced.

-The Latin American service of the BBC

 The first BBC broadcast in Spanish took place on 14 March 1938, when the BBC's Latin American Service (el Servicio Latinoamericano de la BBC) was launched, initially airing 15-minute radio transmissions in Spanish and Portuguese.
 The service was launched in response to broadcasts by the governments of Nazi Germany and fascist Italy, which had begun a strong propaganda campaign aimed at Latin America.
 Lord John Reith, Director-General of the BBC, made a speech on the day to welcome the Spanish-speaking listeners.

 Following the installation of new transmitters, the service was extended to three, and later to four, hours a day.
 The BBC also arranged rebroadcasts by a number of local stations across Latin America.
+Chilean-born pianist and composer Norman Fraser was responsible for music programming until 1943.

 The Mexican writer Elena Poniatowska remembers how her mother told her about her trust in the BBC: "We lived in México and she looked frenetically for news about the war because my father was at the frontline".

 The first Spanish service journalists remembered those times as really tough.
 They witnessed the destruction of their studio, then in Broadcasting House (later the service was moved to Bush House along with BBC's other language services, where it stayed until 2012).

 When World War II began, the BBC Latin American Service was important in countering propaganda from Axis Power radio networks.
 The BBC broadcast news and information in favour of the Allies, along with information about the situation of the occupied countries under Nazi Germany, and the persecution of Europe's Jewish population.

 After the war, the Latin American service's broadcasts expanded, and features and arts programming returned.
-One such notable addition was Carrusel Londinense, with live orchestras, singers and comedians entertaining the audience.
+One such notable addition was Carrusel Londinense, with live orchestras, singers, and comedians entertaining the audience.
 Radio dramas were also a success – e.g., the adaptation of Cervantes' Don Quixote de La Mancha.

 The next decades were shaped by news about the Cold War, the Cuban Revolution and the Cuban Missile Crisis, and the race for space supremacy.
-However, the BBC's Spanish-language radio also gave a lot of prominence to culture thanks to journalists such as Juan Peirano, Eduardo de Benito, Julio García and Jackie Richards.
+However, the BBC's Spanish-language radio also gave a lot of prominence to culture thanks to journalists such as Juan Peirano, Eduardo de Benito, Julio García, and Jackie Richards.

-Shortwave radio transmissions became vital to Latin America during the 1970s, when most of the countries in the region were under military rule.
+Shortwave radio transmissions became vital to Latin America during the 1970s when most of the countries in the region were under military rule.
 Many people tuned in to the BBC during times of political crisis and military coups, as in Chile in the aftermath of September 1973.